mcaserta/mcaserta.github.io/content/posts/software.md

 type: post
 ---

-Here is a list of software I use everyday that is essential in everything I do.
+Here is a list of software I use every day that is essential in everything I do.

 |                                             |                   |
 | ------------------------------------------- | ----------------- |